-At the date of this MD&A, the Canadian Federal and Ontario provincial governments have not introduced measures that impede the activities of Inventus.
+At the date of this MD&A, the existence of Covid-19 has not impeded the activities of Inventus.
 Management believes the business will continue and accordingly the current situation bears no impact on management's going concern assumption.
-However, it is not possible to reliably estimate the length and severity of these developments and the impact on the financial results and condition of Inventus in future periods.

 Apart from these factors and the risk factors noted under the heading "Risk Factors", management is not aware of any other trends, commitments, events, or uncertainties that would have a material effect on the Company's business, financial condition, or results of operations.